Learn - Troubleshooting

 - History and Undo: the Undo dialog and the Reverse Balance Change toggle.

-- Bank linking: connecting a bank, reconnecting when a session expires, and what happens when Reconnect can’t fix it.
+- Bank Linking: connecting a bank, reconnecting when a session expires, and what happens when Reconnect can’t fix it.

 - Public Budgets: the five conditions that block publishing.